codio-content/Flode-Special_Functions/.guides/content/Adding-and-removing-elements-cfd5.md

 Take a look at the Flode chart on the left hand side.
 You should be able to figure out what is going on by stepping though it.

-We'll then do a couple of challenges to see!
+We'll then do a couple of challenges to see:

 **Array.pop()** - removes the last element from an array and returns that element, should you need it.
 **Array.push()** - adds one or more elements to the end of an array and returns the new length of the array.